neilpmayhew/udacity-data-eng-nd-capstone/README.md

 2. A plethora hooks to interface with external platforms including Redshift which will make the operators simple to write
 3. Tasks (such stage data into a table or transform and load a dimension) are easily declared and configured using configuration-as-code in python
 4. Task dependencies and relationships are easily declared allowing Airflow to honour these dependencies and parallel execute as appropriate
-5. Airflow includes a full featured schedulier
+5. Airflow includes a full featured scheduler

 ## Addressing Future Scenarios/Requirements